Welcome to Pre-Prep

 Children are born with a natural love for exploring, discovering and learning.
 A good start is key to continuing this zest for learning.
 We feed children’s natural enthusiasm and encourage happy, confident learners.
 We provide a strong foundation for pupils to achieve academically.
 Our average class size is 14, and pupils benefit from specialist teachers in many subjects including PE, ICT and French.

-Children are welcome to join our Nursery from the term they turn 3 or at any point until they are ready to start Reception.
+Children are welcome to join our Nursery in the half term of their 3rd birthday or at any point after that date as they become ready to start Reception.
 Places for entry into Year 1 and Year 2 are possible if there is space.

 We are lucky to have our own purpose-built buildings but our best facility is our outside areas.
 In addition to our own safe and secure gardens, adventure playground, bicycle play area and giant sand pit, we take our pupils for adventures in our own school woods.